 Feeling slightly sodden but giddy (sugar overdose!) our group sallied down ritzy Avenue Montaigne then headed for the Place Vendôme.
 In addition to housing the Vendôme Column, a 42-metre tall pillar topped with a statue of Napoleon and the newly-refurbished Hotel Ritz Paris, Alexandre informed us Place Vendôme is famous for its high-end jewelry stores.

 This, he explained, is because it’s near the Opera Garnier, and back in the day, the wealthy French aristocracy of the male variety had a convenient place to buy expensive trinkets to woo their favourite songstresses.

-Alas, another missed opportunity to point out the romantic link between jewelry and love to my husband, I thought.
+Alas, another missed opportunity to explore luxury Paris and point out the romantic link between jewelry and love to my husband, I thought.
 Though on second thought, it was probably for the best as he would have no doubt pointed out that ‘love‘ wasn’t exactly what the aristocrats had in mind.